-dLive Libraries - Lists Libraries stored in the current Show.
+- dLive Libraries Lists Libraries stored in the current Show.
 Touch a Library to select it.
 You can Rename and Delete existing Libraries.
-Touch Copy to USB to copy the Library to the USB drive.

-2 USB Libraries - Lists Libraries stored in the USB drive.
+Touch Copy to USB to copy the Library to the USB drive. - USB Libraries Lists Libraries stored in the USB drive.
 The files are stored in the USB AllenHeath-dLive/Libraries folder.
 Touch a Library to select it.
-Touch Copy to dLive to copy the Library to the dLive memory.

-(i) dLive Libraries are stored within a Show file.
+Touch Copy to dLive to copy the Library to the dLive memory. - (i) dLive Libraries are stored within a Show file.
 If you want to use one or more Library in a different Show, archive them first to USB, recall the Show, and transfer the Libraries back to the dLive.

-11.3 Utility / Diagnostics
+11.3 Utility / History

-This page displays the system Event Logs.
-It keeps a timed register of events such as system boot up or shut down, when Scenes are recalled, and any error recognized by the system.
+This page keeps a timed register of events such as system boot up or shut down, when Scenes are recalled, and any error recognized by the system.